lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - `src/components/HintModalV2New.tsx` — The active Hint Modal rendered by `GameLayout1` and `GameLayout2`.

+#### Hints Modal — Spacing + Numeric Text (2025-08-16)

+- Vertical spacing harmonized in `src/components/HintModalV2New.tsx`:
+  - Header uses `pt-4 pb-3 px-4`; subtitle uses `mt-1`.
+  - Summary pills, segmented control, and hint list each use `mt-3` with consistent internal padding.
+- Purchased hint details render numeric penalties inline only when the hint text is digits-only and the type maps to a numeric unit:
+  - Years: `*_event_years` → “years off”.
+  - Distance: `*_landmark_km` → “km away”.
+  - Value source: the hint’s own `text` field when purchased; numbers are formatted via `formatInteger()`.
+  - Non-numeric texts remain unchanged (no unit appended).

+  - Wrapping & sub-hint descriptions (2025-08-16)
+    - Answer/description text now wraps within the modal to avoid overflow beyond modal width: `whitespace-normal break-words` replaces `truncate`.
+    - For unpurchased numeric sub-hints, the description differs from the button label above:
+      - Years offset sub-hints show: “Years from the chosen event”.
+      - Distance sub-hints show: “Distance from the chosen landmark”.
+    - Implemented in `src/components/HintModalV2New.tsx` by inspecting `hint.type` to detect numeric units and rendering contextual copy.

 ### Game Page Controls — HUD and Bottom Navbar

 - Files: